LGVProd/holbertonschool-shell/basics/README.md

--Added script that lists the current directory's content -Added script that takes you to your home directory -Added script that lists the current directory's content, in long format
+-Added script that lists the current directory's content -Added script that takes you to your home directory -Added script that lists the current directory's content, in long format -Added script that lists the current directory's content, even hidden elements, in long format